 You can choose from a variety of ETFs and mutual funds, depending on your investment goals and interests.
 Both ETFs and mutual funds offer bond funds, stock funds and sector funds, each of which has its own pros and cons.
 Whether you want to increase your investment income or mitigate your risk, there is a fund appropriate for you.

-ETF vs. Mutual Fund: The Differences
+ETF vs. Mutual Fund: Three Key Differences

 Core similarities aside, ETFs and mutual funds have some major differences when it comes to pricing and purchasing, management and fees and taxes.

-ETFs trade like stocks.
+Pricing and purchasing: ETFs trade like stocks.
 You can buy and sell shares throughout the day, and the price fluctuates with the market and with supply and demand of that particular ETF.
 Trades can be made through your broker or brokerage account.
 You have the option of purchasing as little as one share in an ETF.

 You buy mutual funds through a fund company, such as Vanguard or Fidelity.
 A mutual fund’s value is a net asset value, computed once per day based on the closing market prices of its securities.
 You purchase mutual funds based on value, not on number of shares.
 Mutual funds require a large initial investment, with minimums over $3,000.
 Minimums can run as high as $50,000.

-Since ETFs trade like stocks, you’ll be paying trade commissions to your broker every time you buy or sell.
+Management and fees: Since ETFs trade like stocks, you’ll be paying trade commissions to your broker every time you buy or sell.
 The funds themselves are set up as indexes, either mirroring a major index or focusing on a certain industry.
 Like stock shares, the shares of an ETF are held by a management company.
 The shares of an ETF are bought and sold directly.
 Annual fees for ETFs are typically low – below 1%.

 Mutual funds are created by pooling money from all investors to buy shares of securities with the pooled money.
 Typically, a fund management team actively manages mutual funds.
 These analysts chart the activities of the securities in the fund.
 They also research new companies, and buy or sell as appropriate to grow the fund.
 However, there is a type of mutual fund that doesn’t require management: index funds.
 These contain securities that replicate the activity of the market as a whole and thus don’t require day-to-day management.